step-code01/Subreddit-Scraper/README.md

 To download Top 10 images sorted by top of all time giving me the url https://www.reddit.com/r/pics/top/?t=all

-To make it work as intended the workaround I used is that, you need to set the User Agent
+To make it work as intended the workaround I used is that, you need to provide a User Agent which makes Reddit treat our curl request like a real browser.